alberon/awe/docs/config.rst

 ================================================================================
- Creating awe.yaml
+ awe.yaml
 ================================================================================

 Each project requires a single config file, ``awe.yaml``, in the root directory.

-A config file can be created in the current directory by running ``awe init``:
+A new config file can be created in the current directory by running ``awe init``:

 .. code-block:: bash